aiotgroup/awesome-wireless-sensing-generalization/README.md

 >   Beyond accuracy, real-world deployment on COTS chipsets requires balancing model update frequency with inference latency.
 For high-responsiveness applications, local updates must be optimized to prevent system bottlenecks.

+---

+##  🐱&🦩 Challenges and Future Directions

+### 1. 🐬 Data, Data, Data

+The scaling law, which involves training large-scale models with large-scale datasets, has proven its success since the advent of AlexNet [Krizhevsky et al., 2012], achieving remarkable breakthroughs in fields such as computer vision (CV), natural language processing (NLP), robotics, and science.
+Large-scale datasets like ImageNet [Deng et al., 2009], COCO [Lin et al., 2014], and Kinetics [Kay et al., 2017] have significantly accelerated advancements in these areas.
+In contrast, the field of Wi-Fi human sensing has not progressed as rapidly, despite the widespread adoption of deep learning methods.
+A key reason lies in the limited scale and diversity of available Wi-Fi sensing datasets.

+Recent initiatives are actively narrowing the data gap; for instance, CSI-Bench [Zhu et al., 2025] achieves a milestone in realism with 461 hours of recordings, XRF55 [Wang et al., 2024] significantly expands the sample count to 42,900, and OctoNet [Yuan et al., 2025] comprises 12 heterogeneous modalities.
+Despite these advancements in data duration and environmental complexity, Wi-Fi sensing datasets still lack the vast scale of CV benchmarks like ImageNet or Kinetics.
+The gap remains evident not only in raw sample counts but also in the breadth of action categories and participant demographics, emphasizing the need for continued expansion in data diversity.

+Collecting and annotating Wi-Fi sensing data is inherently time-consuming and labor-intensive, creating a data-scarcity bottleneck for deep learning.
+To address this, synthetic data generation has emerged as a promising solution.
+By leveraging high-fidelity 3D modeling and computational electromagnetics, researchers can simulate diverse human-environment interactions.
+For example, by placing dynamic 3D human models into various virtual environments and employing ray-tracing algorithms to emulate signal propagation, realistic Wi-Fi CSI data can be synthesized.
+This approach provides the massive datasets required to train large-scale foundation models, potentially revolutionizing the scalability of Wi-Fi sensing.
+However, several open challenges, such as the domain gap between simulated and physical signals, remain to be addressed.

+#### Open Challenges in Synthetic Data Generation

+1. **Modeling signal propagation:** How to model the propagation of signals through people and environments?
+Can methods like ray-tracing and Fresnel zone models effectively simulate Wi-Fi signals' interactions with objects and people?
+How to enable modern approaches, such as diffusion models [Ho et al., 2020], Variational Autoencoders (VAEs) [Kingma & Welling, 2013], Neural Radiance Fields (NeRF) [Mildenhall et al., 2021], or 3D Gaussian Splatting [Kerbl et al., 2023] to learn probabilistic mappings of signal propagation patterns from observed data?

+2. **Constructing diverse environments:** Should we rely on manual modeling of environments, even though it is resource-intensive?
+Or should we leverage open-source tools like Unity, Unreal Engine, or Infinigen Indoors [Raistrick et al., 2024], which provide scalable solutions for generating dynamic, realistic environments tailored to Wi-Fi sensing scenarios?

+3. **Synthesizing diverse human body models:** Is it more effective to use game engines like Unity or Unreal Engine to create diverse human models?
+Alternatively, could tools such as SMPL [Loper et al., 2015] or MANO [Romero et al., 2022] be utilized to extract human body/hand models from large-scale video datasets for synthetic data generation?

+4. **Bridging synthetic and real data:** Could Generative Adversarial Networks [Goodfellow et al., 2014] help enhance the realism of synthetic features or adapt synthetic data to better match real-world characteristics?
+What role could domain adaptation and domain-invariant feature learning play in aligning synthetic and real data to improve model performance?

+#### Roadmap for Synthetic Data Generation

+* **Short-term Goals (1–2 years):** Focus on enhancing signal realism using advanced generative models (Diffusion Models, GANs).
+Establish a precise "signal-to-physical-entity" mapping to ensure synthesized CSI samples are indistinguishable from real-world data in both frequency and time domains.

+* **Long-term Goals (3–5 years):** Realize large-scale, multi-environment closed-loop simulation systems.
+Develop simulation engines capable of automatically generating complex 3D indoor scenes and dynamic human-environment interactions.
+The core challenge is overcoming the "Sim-to-Real" domain gap, ensuring models trained entirely on simulated data can be deployed in physical hardware environments.

+### 2. 🐺 Wi-Fi Sensing Foundation Model Pre-Training

+Foundation models in vision and language, such as CLIP [Radford et al., 2021], GPT [Brown et al., 2020], and BERT [Devlin et al., 2019], have demonstrated remarkable success in adapting to diverse downstream tasks.
+Similarly, Wi-Fi sensing encompasses a wide range of applications, including human activity recognition, indoor localization, presence detection, and pose estimation.
+These varied tasks make the development of a Wi-Fi sensing foundation model both promising and necessary.
+However, training such a model raises several critical open questions:

+#### Open Questions for Foundation Model Design

+1. **Model architectures:** Should we utilize traditional architectures like CNNs and RNNs, or opt for Transformers [Vaswani et al., 2017]?
+Emerging architectures like Mamba [Gu et al., 2023], known for smaller parameters, reduced memory usage, and faster inference, may also be viable.
+How to tailor architecture design for different hardware constraints?

+2. **Leveraging unlabeled real-world data:** How can large-scale unlabeled real-world Wi-Fi data be incorporated effectively?
+Should data be transmitted to a central server, or processed at the edge?
+How can privacy and computational constraints be maintained?

+3. **Self-supervised learning strategies:** What proxy tasks are most suitable?
+Contrastive learning, masking-then-reconstruction (as in BERT or MAE [He et al., 2022]), or domain-specific tasks for capturing spatiotemporal Wi-Fi signal characteristics?

+4. **Incorporating environmental and human factors:** Should environmental parameters, human body factors, and device configurations be embedded explicitly, or inferred implicitly by the model?

+#### Roadmap for Wi-Fi Foundation Models

+* **Short-term Goals (1–2 years):** Construct task-agnostic universal feature extractors using self-supervised learning (e.g., Masked Signal Modeling) on medium-scale datasets.
+Ensure robustness against device heterogeneity.

+* **Long-term Goals (3–5 years):** Train large-scale perception foundation models with billions of parameters.
+Integrate ultra-large-scale unlabeled real-world data with synthetic datasets for zero-shot generalization.
+Address computational costs and globally distributed device coordination while preserving privacy.

+### 3. 🐳 When Wi-Fi Sensing Meets Large Multimodal Models

+Another promising direction is leveraging existing large multimodal models (LMMs) by fine-tuning them to process Wi-Fi data.
+LMMs trained on diverse images, text, and audio demonstrate impressive adaptability.
+Integrating Wi-Fi raises several challenges:

+#### Open Questions

+1. **Fine-tuning strategy:** LoRA [Hu et al., 2022], adapters [Rebuffi et al., 2017], or prompt-based fine-tuning [Liu et al., 2021]?
+How to balance computational efficiency and task performance?

+2. **Aligning Wi-Fi with existing modalities:** Should Wi-Fi CSI data be converted to spectrograms/images [Zhang et al., 2023; Jiao et al., 2024] or processed in native time-series format?
+How to bridge the semantic gap via cross-modal contrastive learning or other alignment techniques?

+3. **Incorporating domain knowledge:** Use Wi-Fi propagation principles, IEEE 802.11bf protocols, or Retrieval-Augmented Generation (RAG) [Lewis et al., 2020] for interpretability and efficiency.

+4. **Multimodal fusion:** Wi-Fi combined with cameras or IMUs can enhance performance.
+Techniques like ALBEF [Li et al., 2021], Cross-Attention [Chen et al., 2024], or Mixture of Experts [Yun et al., 2024] may be applied.
+Challenges include modality-specific noise, temporal synchronization, and computational overhead.

+#### Roadmap for LMM Integration

+* **Short-term Goals (1–2 years):** Establish efficient semantic alignment between Wi-Fi signals and visual/text modalities.
+Use cross-modal translation (e.g., WiFi2Radar [Zhang et al., 2020]) to convert Wi-Fi into LMM-compatible tokens.

+* **Long-term Goals (3–5 years):** Develop native sensing agents with inherent wireless perception.
+Bridge the semantic gap between low-level Wi-Fi signals and high-level reasoning in LMMs.

+### 4. 🐍 System Deployment

+Wi-Fi sensing systems can follow a hierarchical "Cloud-to-Edge" deployment pipeline:

+#### Open Challenges

+1. **Efficient inference:** Deploying large models on COTS chips (e.g., ESP32) requires handling frequency-domain sparsity.
+Use structure-aware pruning [Han et al., 2015], quantization [Jacob et al., 2018], and knowledge distillation [Hinton et al., 2015] to retain subcarriers sensitive to human motion.

+2. **On-device training and fine-tuning:** Environmental shifts require edge adaptation with on-device training [Lin et al., 2022] to calibrate models to local environments.

+3. **Sensing-communication coexistence:** Optimize CSI streaming and resource allocation during congestion via downsampling or temporal-spectral compression.
+Consider ISAC-aware scheduling.

+4. **Adversarial resilience:** Protect against physical adversarial attacks [Liu et al., 2022] and explore Generative AI solutions for physical-layer security (e.g., DFSS [Wang et al., 2025]).

+5. **Data collection in consumer scenarios:** Minimize manual labeling via implicit feedback loops and cross-modal supervision (e.g., smartphone IMUs).
+Challenges include noisy labels, privacy restrictions, and concept drift.

+#### Roadmap for Deployment

+* **Short-term Goals (1–2 years):** Develop lightweight adaptive deployment, low-power calibration-free algorithms, and standardized sensing interfaces (e.g., IEEE 802.11bf).

+* **Long-term Goals (3–5 years):** Realize large-scale, privacy-preserving "Sensing-as-a-Service" integrated into smart city infrastructure.